This post contains affiliate links. For more information, please read our disclosure policy.

 If you’re preparing for your backpacking trip around Europe, make sure to only carry the essentials!
 Read our post on how to be an effective minimalist – read it here.

 Previously known as Hunnenfels Castle, Heinfels Castle was reportedly built sometime in the 13th century.
-Heinfels Castle is a fortress located in Tyrol region and a fortress which was once invaded by soldiers who desired to overthrow the Catholic reign in Austria.
+Heinfels Castle is a fortress located in the Tyrol region and a fortress that was once invaded by soldiers who desired to overthrow the Catholic reign in Austria.

 According to the legends, one can find the treasure in the underground corridor leading to the castle.